thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

         block(error);
     });

 If there is no error, we can create a dictionary using the response data from the task.
 This dictionary will contain a `device_token` and an `id`.
-We can save these using the class methods we created on HUMUserSession.
+We can save these using the class methods we created on `HUMUserSession`.

-Now that we have a device_token that is associated with a user in the database, we want to sign all our requests with it.
-Create a `newConfiguration` that is a copy of the old configuration, place the device_token in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.
+Now that we have a `device_token` that is associated with a user in the database, we want to sign all our requests with it.
+Create a `newConfiguration` that is a copy of the old configuration, place the `device_token` in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.

-Regardless of whether or not there's an error, we want to execute the completion block we passed into the method `createCurrentUserWithCompletionBlock:`.
+Regardless of whether or not there's an error, we want to execute the completion block we passed into the method `-createCurrentUserWithCompletionBlock:`.
 Since we will be updating the UI in this completion block, we have to force the completion block to execute on the main thread using `dispatch_async`.
-Alternatively, you could use NSOperationQueue to execute the block on the main thread, but since we are just sending off a block I chose to use `dispatch_async`.
+Alternatively, you could use `NSOperationQueue` to execute the block on the main thread, but since we are just sending off a block I chose to use `dispatch_async`.

 ### Setting the Headers Conditionally